Skip to main content

 An Associate of Arts degree can help you develop the soft skills employers seek, including communication, problem-solving and critical thinking skills.

-Core AA degree courses explore a wide range of disciplines and meet many of the general education requirements of most bachelor's degree programs.
+Core AA degree courses explore a wide range of disciplines and meet many general education requirements of most bachelor's degree programs.
 Many associate degree credits can also transfer directly to a bachelor's degree program, fast-tracking your ability to earn a four-year degree in almost any field of study.

 AA in Liberal Arts